Knowing the signs of neglect

 What to do if you think you or someone you know is being neglected

-• Sometimes the person neglecting you will threaten to harm you if you tell anyone what’s happening.
+In some cases, the person neglecting you may threaten to harm you if you tell anyone what’s happening.
 This is a way of frightening you into silence.
-If you tell the Gardaí or social worker they can help to make arrangements that you and other family members are safe from harm.
+If you tell the Gardaí or social worker, they can help to make arrangements that you and other family members are safe from harm.

-• Even after the abuse has stopped you might have emotional or self-confidence problems.
-You can visit a counsellor to help you cope with your feelings.
+Even after the abuse has stopped you might have emotional or self-confidence problems.
+It is important to give yourself the time and space to start your mental health recovery to help you heal from your experiences.

 Our work is supported by